im-imran-shaikh/InDepthRestAPI/README.md

 # InDepthRestAPI

-NOTE : In latest Hateoas some modification has been done insted of Resource class use EntityModel.
+NOTE : In latest Hateoas some modification has been done instead of Resource class use EntityModel.

 	import org.springframework.hateoas.EntityModel;